torbenj/SmoothGPT/README.md

 Dall-E models are currently not displayed in the list of fetched models, as it would require further feature development to support incoming image handling.

-Conversation history is not shared between modes.
-If you switch modes, the AI will not "remember" past conversation.

 Just like the original version, the conversations are stored in the browser cache, and will be lost if the cache is wiped.

 I don't necessarily plan to actively support requests, as I forked the original just to improve it for my own needs.
 Feel free to let me know about bugs, and I might get to it.
 Otherwise, feel free to fork this or the original and make further improvements.